ltetzlaff/presentation-implementation/README.md

   - make non enumerable properties https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty
   - random indices in objects *example*
   - _yeah .._
-- es6 symbols + custom wrapper class in between (like famiums multiscreen.js)
+- es6 symbols + custom wrapper class in between (== famiums `multiscreen.js`)
   - es6 has true private members (symbols)
-  - add some custom class e.g. DeviceChooser which does the availability checking, keeps it private and returns some anonymized reference to the chosen device
+  - add some custom class e.g. `DeviceChooser` which does the availability checking, keeps it private and returns some anonymized reference to the chosen device
-  - ensuring that this is done correctly could be done similarly to file api classes (only allow calls to something being instanceof DeviceChooser)
+  - ensuring that this is done correctly could be done similarly to file api classes (only allow calls to something being instanceof `DeviceChooser`)
   - user (dev) should be able to call one function in the end

 #### move to another context